Leandromaro/Threads/README.md

         (new Thread(new HelloRunnable())).start();
     }

-}</span></code></pre>
+}

-Subclass Thread.
+1 .__Subclass Thread__.
 The Thread class itself implements Runnable, though its run method does nothing.
 An application can subclass Thread, providing its own implementation of run, as in the HelloThread example:

 public class HelloThread extends Thread {